After your degree: jobs, further study and self-employment

 In the main applications are made direct to your chosen institutions.
 The majority of courses begin in September and many do not specify a definite closing date, but obviously popular courses will fill up as the year progresses, so it is advisable to start your applications either towards the end of the autumn term or early in the spring term.
 There are a few exceptions to this and for some vocational courses for example accelerated nursing or medicine, teacher training and social work, applications are made via UCAS.
 For some of these courses closing dates apply, for example the closing date for accelerated medicine is usually mid-October.
 Applications for the Legal Practice course and the Graduate Diploma in Law are also made through a clearing house, the Central Applications Board.
 A very small number of universities use an applications system called UKPASS for postgraduate courses.
 It is therefore important to check what the procedure is for each of the courses of interest.

 The University’s Student Money and Accommodation Advice Service provides information sheets on possible funding sources for postgraduate study in general, as well as specific information on funding for teacher training and social work courses.
 English-domiciled students and EU students studying in English institutions can now apply for funding for a masters course from Student Finance England.
-Full time, part-time and distance learning courses will all be covered by this scheme and the loan can be for a maximum of £10,000.
+Full time, part-time and distance learning courses will all be covered by this scheme and the loan can be for a maximum of £10,609.
+For the first time in 2018/19, loans of up to £25,000 will also be available to those beginning doctoral level study.

 In addition, many institutions will offer their own bursaries or scholarships, so it is always worthwhile to check and to do so well in advance as closing dates may well apply.
 Some masters and PhD scholarships are also available via the findamasters website.